kxza/Brute/README.md

 # Brute Warwalker
-Automation tool for capturing all WPA2 handshake as quickly as possible.
+Automated tool for capturing all WPA2 handshake as quickly as possible.

 ### Requirements